AWS News Blog

 - Auto Scaling compensates for rapid, transient fluctuations in the metrics, and strives to minimize corresponding fluctuations in capacity.

-- You can set up target tracking for a custom metric through the Auto Scaling API or the AWS Command Line Interface (CLI).
+- You can set up target tracking for a custom metric through the Auto Scaling API or the AWS Command Line Interface (AWS CLI).

 - In most cases you should elect to scale on metrics that are published with 1-minute frequency (also known as detailed monitoring).
 Using 5-minute metrics as the basis for scaling will result in a slower response time.